 Pico de gallo (pronounced PEEK-oh deh GEYE-oh), which in Spanish means "rooster's beak," is simply salsa prepared in the Mexican tradition.
 Typically made of raw, uncooked ingredients (tomatoes, onion and chiles), pico de gallo adds a layer of fresh flavor over grilled fish or chicken; with fajitas, tacos, enchiladas and quesadillas; in Spanish fried rice and beans; and as a topping for corn chowder or Mexican style eggs (huevos rancheros).
-Freshly made — rather than store-bought — pico de gallo also is a simple, economical and beta-carotene-rich dip with jicama and zucchini slices, whole-wheat crackers, or tortilla chips.
+Freshly made — rather than store-bought — pico de gallo also is a simple, economical and beta-carotene-rich dip.
+Use jicama and zucchini slices, whole-wheat crackers, or tortilla chips for dipping.

 1 large tomato, coarsely chopped

 ⅓ cup cilantro, coarsely chopped

 - Combine all ingredients in a medium bowl, stir well.

 - Cover and chill for 1 to 4 hours to allow flavors to blend.

 - If flavorful fresh tomatoes aren't in season, substitute about ¾ pound (2 to 3) roma or plum tomatoes or 1 (15-ounce) can of diced tomatoes, drained.

 - To adjust the heat, use more or less jalapeno.

 Calories: 10; Calories from fat: 0; Total fat: 0g; Saturated fat: 0g; Trans fat: 0g; Cholesterol: 0mg; Sodium 20mg; Total carbohydrate: 2g; Dietary fiber: 1g; Sugars: 1g; Protein: 0g